 |Total Ammount||Coinbase Fee||Conversion fee||Ammount spent on bitcoin|

-And for the sake of comparison, Coinbase’s 3.99% fee for credit/debit card transactions is cheaper than BitPanda’s and BitStamp’s respective fees, for example.
+And for the sake of comparison, Coinbase’s 3.99% fee for credit/debit card transactions is cheaper than BitPanda’s and BitStamp’s respective fees.
 These both stand at 5%.

-In other words, Coinbase is cheaper than many other of the large crypto exchanges.
-But if the buyer is willing to shop around a bit, they can usually find cheaper fees elsewhere.
+In other words, Coinbase is cheaper than other simplified Bitcoin purchase services.
+But if the buyer is willing to shop around a bit, they can usually find more affordable fees elsewhere.

-- Bitcoin is distributed geographically in a variety of vaults around the world
+- Bitcoin and altcoins are distributed geographically in a variety of cold storage vaults around the world.

-- Coinbase runs a bug bounty program, incentivising coders to alert them to any bugs
+- Coinbase runs a bug bounty program, incentivizing coders to alert them to any bugs.

 Usability is one of Coinbase’s biggest draws.
-Setting up an account is a quick and easy process, requiring nothing more than a name, address, bank details and proof of ID.
+Setting up an account is a quick and easy process, although it requires to disclose your name, address, bank details, and proof of ID.

 Added to this, the website itself is clearly laid out, with easy to navigate pages and interfaces.
 Its dashboard shows the user the changing value of bitcoin (or the other three tradable cryptocurrencies), it shows them their recent transactions, and it shows them their portfolio of currencies.

-This kind of intuitive layout is also available on the site’s mobile app, which can be download via the Apple App Store and Google Play.
+This type of intuitive layout is also available on the site’s mobile app, too.
+You can download it via the Apple App Store and Google Play store.

 Buying bitcoin is an instant process with a credit or debit card on Coinbase.
 Meanwhile, buying via a bank or wire transfer takes approximately 1-3 business days to clear the transaction in most places in the world.
 Cryptocurrency deposits do not cost you a cent (except for the network fees), and their clearing speed depends on the speed of the blockchain.